datadrivenarticle/datadrivenarticle/index.md

 Creating a compelling data-driven article is admittedly not straightforward, even experienced editors need to make an effort to deliberate titles, narrative structure, visual representations at their disposal, and necessary interactions.
 <!-- According to the existing production mode, it requires the editor to have various skills and experience to be equipped for the job. -->
 Such a number of choices can be overwhelming, so there is a timely need for guidance in creating data-driven articles.
-By anylizing 71 data-driven news articles from large news agencies.
-We present patterns distilled from these examples, and aim to help editors with, or without experience in writing data-driven articles to mediate, and build up data-driven articles with meaningful visuals and compelling narratives.

 ### Data-driven news article creation patterns include:
 * Headline